 Mistake #3

-Let’s try another counting example.
-The string in my prompt has 15 characters/letters.
+Let’s try another counting letters example.

 Mistake #4